-It seems like every week a grant deadline flies by, and you find yourself looking forlornly at the expired application for free money, mumbling “coulda been a contender.”
-To give everyone more time to work on your films and scripts — and a little less time researching how to fund them — scroll through the list below to find relevant opportunities for your narrative films, documentaries, and screenplays with deadlines this Spring.
+It seems like every week a grant deadline flies by, and you find yourself looking forlornly at the expired application for free money, mumbling "coulda been a contender."
+To give everyone more time to work on your films and scripts -- and a little less time researching how to fund them -- scroll through the list below to find relevant opportunities for your narrative films, documentaries, and screenplays with upcoming deadlines.

-It’s hard enough to find grants, let alone decipher which ones might be relevant to your current project.
+It's hard enough to find grants, let alone decipher which ones might be relevant to your current project.
 The following grants, labs, and pitch opportunities are organized by deadline from February to May.
+(If you're looking for grants due June to September, check out our new summer grants post here.)
 A few grants with rolling deadlines are thrown in, and an asterisk next to the grant title means there is an equivalent grant for both doc and narrative.
 To find out more specifics on a grant, click on the title and get started!

 In the documentary world, grant money tends to be earmarked for films that address important issues of our time, but granting agencies have an array of ideas about what those are!
 From projects about animals, the American South, or international co-productions, there are grants for everything, and storytelling reigns supreme.